Skip to content

 Prerequisites

-2. If you are unfamiliar with Pipeline knowledge, please refer to the Log Pipeline User Manual
+2. If you do not understand Pipeline knowledge, please check the Log Pipeline User Manual

 1) Inject via ConfigMap + Container Annotation through command line